Jaydeep-93/jdlogger/README.md

 jd-logger is minimal lightweight replacement for conventional log on console with more enhanced funtionality.

 primarily this logger is desinged to used in personal node and javascript projects.
-As functionality of logger is repetative and time consuming publishing npm module for use seems more benificial as it reduce development time.
+Publishing npm module for personal project reduce time in development

 ## Installation